 Yes, you can sue if your baby is born with listeriosis and the illness can be linked to a food product tainted with Listeria monocytogenes eaten by the mother while pregnant.
-These illnesses are preventable with good sanitation and adequate testing, and we want to stress that it is not the mother’s fault in any way.
-Food sold for human consumption should not be tainted with deadly bacteria.
+Food companies and retailers can be sued for selling contaminated food, and as a parent, you have the right to file a lawsuit on behalf of your baby.

-We recently won several million dollars for a little one who was born prematurely and diagnosed with this infection.
+Attorneys at Pritzker Hageman recently won several million dollars on behalf of a baby who was born prematurely and diagnosed with this infection.
 The newborn was hospitalized for four weeks.
 His mother had unknowingly eaten a contaminated product when she was pregnant.

-“We represented a client who suffered permanent disability because a food company sold a contaminated product,” said attorney Fred Pritzker, who won $4.5 million for this client.
+“We represented a client who suffered permanent disability because a food company sold a contaminated product,” said attorney Eric Hageman, who won $4.5 million on behalf of this client.

-You can contact Fred for a free consultation and find out if you can sue on behalf of your little one for compensation and justice.
+You can contact Eric for a free consultation at 1-888-377-8900 or use the form below and find out if you can sue on behalf of your child for compensation and justice.

 How Does a Baby Contract Listeriosis from the Pregnant Mother?